VPAC/superlinux/supercomputingwithlinux.md

 (Filename1 + Inode#) maps to inode (includes permissions, address for data) (Filename2 + Inode#) maps to inode (includes permissions, address for data)

 Links are particularly useful if you want to share a file with another user, such as working on a collaborative paper.
-In addition to the link read and write access should be granted as well, using the chmod command which we have just learned.
+In addition to the link read and write access should be granted as well, using the `chmod` command just illustrated.

-For example, user train01 could copy a file, quakes.csv.
-However they also want to share this with train02; fortunately they both belong to the same group (vpac) so it is relatively easy to provide those permissions.
-First we'll create the file, then we'll change the permissions so members of the group can access it, then train02 will create a link to that file with the filename shakes.csv.
+For example, user `train01` could copy a file, `quakes.csv`.
+However they also want to share this with `train02`; fortunately they both belong to the same group (vpac) so it is relatively easy to provide those permissions.
+First we'll create the file, then we'll change the permissions so members of the group can access it, then `train02` will create a link to that file with the filename `shakes.csv`.

 So first on train01;
-[train01@trifid ~] cp /common/intermediate/quakes.csv .
+`[train01@trifid ~] cp /common/intermediate/quakes.csv .`
-[train01@trifid ~] chmod 0664 quakes.csv
+`[train01@trifid ~] chmod 0664 quakes.csv`

 Then on train02;
-[train02@trifid ~] ln -s /home/train01/quakes.csv shakes.csv
+`[train02@trifid ~] ln -s /home/train01/quakes.csv shakes.csv`

 (The same process can be conducted with other odd and even training accounts as appropriate; that is train03 and train04, train05 and train06, train07 and train08 etc)

 Now the important think to realise is that /home/train01/quakes.csv and home/train02/shakes.csv are the same.
 Modifications to one is a modification to the other.
 Open the file with vim and add the following lines at the beginning of the file:

-[train01@trifid ~] vim /home/train01/quakes.csv
+`[train01@trifid ~] vim /home/train01/quakes.csv`

-The file, by the way, is a selection from the Catalogue of GeoNet moment tensor solutions: this includes moment magnitude estimations for all significant New Zealand region earthquakes
+> The `quakes.csv` file is a selection from the Catalogue of GeoNet moment tensor solutions: this includes moment magnitude estimations for all significant New Zealand region earthquakes

 When this is completed on the quakes.csv file add the following at the end of the file.